Eddyyy/Ardupilot_imxrt_port/docs/development/Toolchain.md

 # Potiential Other Resources
 https://www.playembedded.org/blog/tag/openocd/
-It was found that while the cortex-m7 core is supported by openOCD, the IMX.rt line of processors is not yet support with no .cfg file made.
+It was found that while the cortex-m7 core is supported by openOCD, the IMX.rt line of processors is not yet supported with no .cfg file made.

 ## CMake Fixes
 It was also found that the `arm.gcc` cmake file being used gave depreciated warnings.
 It was using